 Then there is the question of the resources you will need to set up the system.
 If you want to create a realistic system that will fool hackers, it needs to look and behave like the real system it is designed to mimic.
 There are free options available that will make it more cost-effective to set up a honeypot, although they still require resources.
 The hardware comes at a cost and they require maintenance and monitoring.
 The cost may be prohibitively expensive for some businesses.

 That said, maintenance need not be a major drain of time.
 In many cases, honeypots can be set up and left.
 Since there is no expected production activity, monitoring the honeypot and assessing activity will require minimal effort.
 Automatic alerts are generated when an attack is in progress and any data generated will likely be a real attack.
 Honeypots may be set up on existing old hardware that would otherwise not be used.
 In such cases, costs can be kept to a minimum.

 Honeypots add complexity to a network, and the more complex a network is, the harder it is to secure.
 The honeypot could introduce vulnerabilities that could be exploited to gain access to real systems and data.

 Finally, the honeypot can only tell you about an attack in progress if the honeypot is directly attacked.
-If an attack involves other systems and they honeypot is untouched – for instance if the honeypot was identified as such by the attacker and avoided – it would be necessary to rely on other mechanisms to identify the attack.
+If an attack involves other systems and the honeypot is untouched – for instance, if the honeypot was identified as such by the attacker and avoided – it would be necessary to rely on other mechanisms to identify the attack.